synthbot-anon/horsona/README.md

 + [Done] Streaming outputs
 + [Done] Integration with game engines
 !
 [Missing tests] Actions (function call) outputs
+- Organize retrieval data by folders and tags
 ```

 If you think of other features you want in a general-purpose chatbot library, let me know in the thread.